by Andrea M. Darcy

 But with each step you take to create a false persona that will be ‘liked’, you are losing sight of yourself more and more.
 This can lead to loss of self-respect and, eventually, even an identity crisis.

-In the end you can be left asking not how to get someone else to like you back, but how to get your own self to like you.
+In the end you may find yourself questioning not how to make someone else like you in return, but rather how to cultivate self-love and appreciate yourself.

 So are there better ways to get someone to like you back?
 Without all the antics?
 Absolutely.